hoytech/quadrable/README.md

 * *Merkle tree*: Each version of the database is represented by a tree.
 The leaves of this tree are the inserted records, and they are combined together with a cryptographic hash function to create a level of intermediate nodes.
 These intermediate nodes are then combined in a similar way to create a smaller set of intermediate nodes, and this procedure continues until a single node is left, which is the root.
 These "hash trees" are commonly called merkle trees, and they provide the mechanism for Quadrable's authentication.
 See my presentation on merkle trees for a detailed overview FIXME: link.
 * *Binary*: The style of merkle tree used by Quadrable combines together exactly two nodes to create a node in the next layer.
 There are alternative designs such as N-ary radix trees, AVL trees, and tries, but they are more complicated to implement and typically have a higher authentication overhead (in terms of proof size).
 With a few optimisations and an attention to implementation detail, binary merkle trees enjoy almost all the benefits of these more complicated designs, as described in FIXME.
 * *Sparse*: A traditional binary merkle tree does not have a concept of an "empty" leaf.
-This means that the leafs must be in a sequence, say 1 through N (with no gaps).
+This means that the leaves must be in a sequence, say 1 through N (with no gaps).
 This raises the question about what to do when N is not a power of two.
 Furthermore, adding new records in a "path-independent" way, where insertion order doesn't matter, is difficult to do efficiently.
 Quadrable uses a sparse merkle tree structure, where there *is* a concept of an empty leaf, and leaf nodes can be placed anywhere inside a large (256-bit) leaf location.
 This means that hashes of the database keys can correspond directly to each leaf's location in the tree.

 Values are authenticated by generating and importing proofs: